 If the additional weight is intended to indicate replications of the same level of performance, then use item weighting.

-If the additional weight is merely to make the scores look nicer, then use unit weighting.
+If the additional weight is merely to make the scores look nicer, then use linear-rescaling of the measurement units.

 Examples: a dichotomous item is scored 0-4 instead of 0-1:

 In general, each observation is expected to be an independent and equal witness to examinee ability.
 The scientific motivation for this expectation is comparable to the motivations for random sampling and randomization.
 The introduction of arbitrary emphases, such as item weights, degrades the inferential stability of results and biases conclusions in an unreproducible way.

 In the political world of examinations, however, some observations are decreed more important than others.
 For instance, if a pass- fail decision is to be made on the composite outcome of a 100 item MCQ test and one essay graded from 0 to 10, then the examination board may decide to assign the essay rating a weight 10 times heavier in order to give the essay and the MCQ items supposedly "equal" weight in the final decision.

 Should you fall victim to such a decree, there are several ways the weights can be implemented with Rasch computer programs.
 Since each method has its drawbacks, initial data screening and quality control should proceed as though no weights existed.
 Once the measurement process has been validated, the following assignment methods may help: